This is the multi-page printable view of this section. Click here to print.

 Setting DB Log Export Mode

-4. Click the More button and then click the DB Log Export button.
-You will be moved to the DB Log Export page.
+4. Click the More button and click the DB Log Export button.
+You will move to the DB Log Export page.

 5. On the DB Log Export page, click the Register button.
-You will be moved to the DB Log Export Registration page.
+You will move to the Register DB Log Export page.

-6. On the DB Log Export Registration page, enter the required information and click the Save button.
+6. On the Register DB Log Export page, enter the corresponding information and then click the Complete button.

 CategoryRequired